 - NJP terminology includes Article 15, Captain’s Mast for Navy and Marines, while for Air-Force members it is called Office-Hours

-A military defense lawyer in San Diego will be familiar with NJP proceedings regardless of what branch of the military a person serves in.
+A San Diego military lawyer will be familiar with NJP proceedings regardless of what branch of the military a person serves in.
 The procedures are mostly the same between the branches, but the real difference comes in knowing how to interact and negotiate with the different commands with the Marine Corps, Navy, and Army.

 Why Should You Accept NJP?